 WHAT IS THE CONTRACEPTIVE IMPLANT?

-The contraceptive implant is a small flexible plastic rod that contains a hormone called progestogen.
+The contraceptive implant, often called ‘the rod’ is a small flexible plastic rod that contains a progestogen hormone.
 It is inserted under the skin on the underside of the upper arm where it slowly releases a small amount of this hormone over three years.

 HOW DOES IT WORK?

-The contraceptive implant mainly works by stopping the egg being released from the ovary (ovulation) which prevents pregnancy occurring.
-It also increases the thickness of mucus in the cervix which make it hard for any sperm to get through and fertilise an egg.
+The contraceptive implant mainly works by stopping the egg being released from the ovary (ovulation).
+This prevents pregnancy occurring.
+It also increases the thickness of mucus in the cervix which make it hard for any sperm to travel through and fertilise an egg.

 HOW LONG DOES IT LAST?